r-owen/seguin_loom_server/README.md

       and it is not due to the loom losing power, or a disconnected or bad USB cable, you might try reloading the page.

-    * If the loom seems confused, try turning it off, waiting a few seconds, then turning it on again.
+    * If the loom seems confused, try turning off the loom, waiting a few seconds, then turning it on again.
       Then reload the web page, to force the web server to make a new connection to the loom.

 ## Remembering Patterns